 Doug and Maggie Walker would tackle a curiously similar challenge, integrating into local philanthropy those who were cashing in on the technology revolution.
 The task involved motivating new donors as well as persuading local, regional, and national organizations to raise their sights.

-The “way in” has led to formation of a multitude of new groups: Maggie Walker was a cofounder of Social Venture Partners, Doug Walker a founding member of the Seattle Parks Foundation.
+The "way in" led to formation of a multitude of new groups: Maggie Walker was a cofounder of Social Venture Partners, Doug Walker a founding member of the Seattle Parks Foundation.
 It has meant the resetting of established charities.
-In more than a few cases, a Walker sits on or chairs the board.
-The Walkers would laugh at the term “power couple” but that is what they are.
-Better put, they are a “connecting” couple.
+In more than a few cases, a Walker sat on or chaired the board.
+The Walkers would laugh at the term "power couple" but that is what they were.
+Better put, they were a "connecting" couple.

 In most cities, Beckett said, you have six degrees of separation, adding: "In Seattle, it's only two degrees, and if you know Maggie Walker, there’s only one."

-Doug Walker has been board chairman of the Fred Hutchinson Cancer Research Center, a job he is (in 2012) set to take again.
-He is secretary of the American Alpine Club.
-He has chaired the Recreational Equipment, Inc. (REI), board.
+Doug Walker served as board chairman of the Fred Hutchinson Cancer Research Center.
+He served as secretary of the American Alpine Club.
+He also chaired the Recreational Equipment, Inc. (REI), board.